Mass-Lab/Open_Lab_Notebook_Mass_Lab/_posts/2026-06-07-Alkalinity-Titrator_Protocol.md

 ---

 1. <a name="Pre-Setup"></a> **Pre-Setup**
     1. Since you are working with acid.
 You must wear a Lab Coat and Examination Gloves always, before starting the experiment.
-Safety Goggles is optional.
+Safety Goggles are optional.
 No food or drink.
-    2. Do not remove from the lab bench or move materials between rooms.
-The PPP lab is specifically set-up for safety and efficiency.

 2. <a name="Sampling"></a> **Sampling**
 	1. Rinse the sampling bottle 3 times with the sample water.